Lasso and probabilistic inequalities for multivariate point processes: Simulations for the multivariate Hawkes process

-Now let us look at some more quantitative criteria.
-Since the spontaneous rates do not behave like the other coefficients, we split the Mean Square Error in two parts: one for the spontaneous rates:
+Now let us look at mean squared errors (MSE).
+Since the spontaneous rates do not behave like the other coefficients, we split the MSE in two parts: one for the spontaneous rates:

 and one for interactions: